Babtsov/jos/README.md

 }
 ```
 ### implementing boot_alloc
-boot_alloc is a "memory allocator", somewhat similar in its operation to the `brk()` system call. except unlike `brk()`, it operates on physical pages (page frames).
-As already mentioned, the virtual addresses 0xf0000000 to 0xf03fffff are mapped to physical addresses 0x00000000 to 0x003fffff, and this is the address range that `boot_alloc` will be supposed to manage.
+boot_alloc is a "memory allocator", somewhat similar in its operation to the linux `brk()` system call. except unlike `brk()`, it operates on physical pages (page frames).
+As already mentioned, the virtual addresses 0xf0000000 to 0xf03fffff are mapped to physical addresses 0x00000000 to 0x003fffff, and this is the address range that `boot_alloc` will be supposed to manage (technically, it will manage all the addresses above the last address used for storing the kenel data.
+The first such address is 0xf0118bd0).
 The function signature of `boot_alloc` suggests that we should operate on virtual addresses instead of physical ones, but since there is a one-to-one correspondence betwwen them, it shouldn't get too messy to talk about only virtual addresses (although let's not forget that it's actually physical memory being allocated).

 `boot_alloc` keeps track of what is allocated and what is not allocated with the `static char *nextfree` variable. addresses that are lower than `nextfree` are considered allocated, and addresses equal or above `nextfree` (up to 0xf03fffff)  are considered unallocated.
 As a consequence, `nextfree` points to the first free address.
 So "Allocating 1 page" means adding 4096 to the address `nextfree` is storing (nextfree += 4096).
 When we get a request to allocate, say 3 pages, we will store the current value of `nextfree` into `result`, add 3\*4096 to  `nextfree` and will return `result`. this way, the memory region between `result` and `nextfree` is reserved to whomever called `boot_alloc` (notice that in this case, nextfree - result= 3\*4096).
 It is also worth mentioning that the addresses of nextfree and result must be divisible by 4096 (page size).
-Thus, the code is:
+Thus, the first address returned by this function is 0xf0119000).
 ```C
 static char *nextfree;  // virtual address of next byte of free memory static void *